junxit/us-congress-bills-113/bill.md

 > - **(f)** *National Oceanic and Atmospheric Administration activities* The Under Secretary shall—
 >   - **(1)** maintain and enhance the existing competitive programs at the National Oceanic and Atmospheric Administration relating to harmful algal blooms and hypoxia;
 >   - **(2)** carry out marine and Great Lakes harmful algal bloom and hypoxia events response activities;
->   - **(3)** establish new programs and infrastructure, as necessary, to develop and enhance critical observations, monitoring, modeling, data management, information dissemination, and operational forecasts relevant to harmful algal blooms and hypoxia events;
+>   - **(3)** develop and enhance, including with respect to infrastructure as necessary, critical observations, monitoring, modeling, data management, information dissemination, and operational forecasts relevant to harmful algal blooms and hypoxia events;
 >   - **(4)** enhance communication and coordination among Federal agencies carrying out marine and freshwater harmful algal bloom and hypoxia activities and research;
 >   - **(5)** to the greatest extent practicable, leverage existing resources and expertise available from local research universities and institutions; and
 >   - **(6)** increase the availability to appropriate public and private entities of—